 Ted spent over ten years with global consulting giant, Accenture.
 He started with the firm’s Strategy Consulting division in Sydney, leading service delivery for clients in the communications and high technology sectors before being promoted to roles managing the firm’s larger and more complex international deals.

 His final posting with Accenture was as Director of Growth & Strategy for the Asia Pacific and Emerging Markets – responsible for corporate strategy, mergers and acquisitions and mega deals, based out of Beijing.

 On returning to Australia, Ted became Managing Director of Australia’s fastest growing government relations firm – Barton Deakin Qld – before being endorsed by the LNP to contest the 2013 Federal election in the seat of Fairfax, where he was narrowly beaten by 53 votes by Clive Palmer, making Fairfax the most marginal seat in Australia’s 44th Parliament.

-Beyond Ted’s professional career, he has been active in community roles including Chairman of the Australian Republican Movement, Chairman of the Advisory Board for Ronald McDonald House Charities SEQ, an advisory board member for Queensland Catholic Education, and, more recently, as Founder and Chairman of local not-for-profit Generation Innovation, which helps young people start their own businesses.
+Beyond Ted’s professional career, he has been active in community roles including Chairman of the Australian Republican Movement, Chairman of the Advisory Board for Ronald McDonald House Charities SEQ, on an advisory board member for Queensland Catholic Education and as Founder and Chairman of local not-for-profit Generation Innovation, which helps young people start their own businesses.